-A report was released today LifeSiteNews that Irene Wiens, a mother of twelve has been sentenced to 43 days in jail in the German town of Salzkotten for refusing to enroll her children in the sex education program in a local elementary school.
+A report was released on LifeSiteNews that Irene Wiens, a mother of twelve has been sentenced to 43 days in jail in the German town of Salzkotten for refusing to enroll her children in the sex education program in a local elementary school.

 This incident was originally reported by two Catholic websites in Germany.